Drawing for Animation - Inspirational Sketches Derived From Disney

 Before I say adieu this time, let me show you my evolution into the field of animation spanning from 1987-1994.
 It was long and painful, but surely pleasant to have joined the club of animators like this.

-In 1994, I joined India's premium animation studios "The Crest Animation Studios", which took off with the Kawasaki Bajaj fame, having brought Siggraph.org (an international animators' association) to India for the first time, and having been the first to bring the Travelling Art Show to India.
+In 1994, I joined the then India's premium animation studios that took off with the Kawasaki Bajaj fame, having brought Siggraph.org (an international animators' association) to India for the first time, and having been the first to bring the Travelling Art Show to India.
 Today, animation still keeps me busy in my work-life very regularly, with me directing and fine-tuning what my team does for my films, never completing a branding endeavor without my animations in it.

 In 2006, while I drove past Disney Feature Studios at Burbank, California, I could not help thinking about my Disney Dream 20 years ago.
 Though I never got to working there, it still seems all surreal because that dream and a perseverance to draw for animation got me travelling and connecting with the people who till today make waves in the field of animation, living the Illusion of Life.